Boundary commissions (United Kingdom)

 Each commission comprises four members, three of whom take part in meetings.
-The Speaker of the House of Commons is ex officio chairman of each of the boundary commissions.
-However, the Speaker does not play any part in proceedings, and a Justice is appointed to each boundary commission as Deputy Chairman Commissioner.
+The speaker of the House of Commons chairs each of the boundary commissions ex officio but does not play any part in the review, and a High Court judge is appointed to each boundary commission as deputy chair.

 Considerations and process

 The boundary commissions, which are required to report every eight years, must apply a set series of rules when devising constituencies.
 These rules are set out in the Parliamentary Constituencies Act 1986, as amended by the Parliamentary Voting System and Constituencies Act 2011 and subsequently by the Parliamentary Constituencies Act 2020.

 Firstly, each proposed constituency has to comply with two numerical limits: